santorog/enigmas/README.md

 *Not available yet*

-    A more general approach of the above puzzle : How to get a random number between 1 and N, when you can only roll a 6-sided die.
+    A more general approach of the above puzzle.

+    How to get a random number between 1 and N, when you can only roll a 6-sided die.

     Level : 3 / 5